RageAgainstThePixel/com.rest.blockadelabs/README.md

 // result == true
 ```

+> ![NOTE]
-> Note: This is automatically done when cancelling a skybox generation using cancellation token.
+> This is automatically done when cancelling a skybox generation using cancellation token.

 #### [Cancel All Pending Skybox Generations](https://api-documentation.blockadelabs.com/api/skybox.html#cancel-all-pending-generations)